 - Wetland and Riparian Impacts: Draining a wetland, placing fill or excavating water-logged soils from a wetland; removing vegetation from the riparian corridor of a stream; and removing the tree canopy that provides shade to maintain the stream's temperature.

 - Soil Additives: Potting soil and mulch, amendments, fertilizers, and pesticides are stored improperly (outdoors and directly on the ground) or improperly applied, mobilized by runoff and discharged into surface waters.

 - Housekeeping, Trash, and Human Domestic Waste: Large scale cannabis cultivation operations typically generate household garbage, fuel and chemical containers, and other hazardous waste often left at abandoned sites.
 Human waste that is not properly collected and/or treated can contaminate nearby water supplies with bacteria and other pathogens.

 - Unpermitted Timber Conversion: Cannabis cultivators often do their own clear cutting to develop an open space for their grow sites without obtaining the appropriate permits or considering the environmental impacts.
 This results in deforestation and increased erosion due to loss of vegetative cover.
-Trees absorb CO2, removing and storing the carbon while releasing the oxygen back into the air.

 Discharge of waste to waters of the State without a permit and/or any diversion and use of water without an appropriate water right may be subject to enforcement and possible penalties.

-Information for Cannabis Industry
+Resources for Cannabis Cultivation Industry